tunmsk/nextgen-facebook/readme.txt

 = 8.29.6-1 =

 (2016/04/21) Fixed non-static home page detection for WebSite, Person, and Organization markup.
 Added support for a date form input field using jQuery's datepicker.

-= 8.29.5-1 =

-(2016/04/15) Added the "Email Subject" and "Email Message" options in the Social Settings metabox.
-Added a message in the Free / Basic version to explain how to change the social text and image.
-Fixed possible call to undefined module object when loading image sizes (Pro version).

-= 8.29.4-1 =

-(2016/04/12) Changed the Facebook "Author Name Format" option to a fallback feature.
-Fixed cache salt value for mobile/non-mobile version of sharing buttons.

-= 8.29.2-1 =

-(2016/04/09) Fixed Twitter Card player video detection.

-= 8.29.1-1 =

-(2016/04/08) Added a new "Google Structured Data / Schema Markup" section in the Social Settings metabox.
-Changes to SucomWebpage caption, content, description, and title related methods.